morgulbrut/kicadWorkshop/KiCadWorkshop_en.md

 ## Route
 - 45° angles, 90° only if really needed (T-joints and the like)
-- make polygons if possible
+- Make polygons if possible
 - .5 mm - .3 mm are etchable in your homelab
-- vias are a pain if you etch the prints yourself
+- Vias are a pain if you etch the prints yourself

+## Curved traces
+- A KiCad Plugin which makes curves traces
+- Adds that hand drawn touch
+- Route first, run the plugin, get a new layout.

 ## Generate gerber
 - Check if every layer you need is in the output.